mokny/moon/README.md

-# Webserver and Websocket Framework
+# MOON: Webserver and Websocket Framework

 This Framework requires [Mokka](https://github.com/mokny/mokka) to be installed on your system.

+## Concept
+Moon's concept is intended to use only JS and HTML (including CSS a.s.o.) on the client side and Python on the Serverside.
+Instead of using POST or GET commands, the client makes it's requests via the websocket interface and receives an async server response.
+For big data, the API-Interface should be used.

 ## Installation